-SOFIA is a three year research project (November 2016 to December 2019) exploring Solution Focused Brief Therapy for people with post-stroke aphasia, funded by the Stroke Association.
+SOFIA was a four year research project (November 2016 to December 2020) exploring Solution Focused Brief Therapy for people with post-stroke aphasia, funded by the Stroke Association.
 Solution Focused Brief Therapy is an approach to building positive change in a person’s life.
 It builds up a picture of a client’s preferred future; encourages a person to notice positive signs of change; explores personal resources, strengths and skills; and acknowledges the impact of the stroke on a person’s life and identity.

-Everyone who is a participant in SOFIA will receive up to 6 therapy sessions over a 3 month period.
-The therapy is being delivered by Speech and Language Therapists with specialist support and training.
-We are using a wait-list design: this means that everyone will receive the therapy, but some will receive it after a delay of 6 months.
-All participants will also take part in interviews about their experiences of the project, and answer questionnaires about their emotional well-being and the impact of the aphasia on their social participation and health.
+Everyone who was a participant in SOFIA received up to 6 therapy sessions over a 3 month period.
+The therapy was delivered by Speech and Language Therapists with specialist support and training.
+We used a wait-list design: this means that everyone received the therapy, but some received it after a delay of 6 months.
+All participants also took part in interviews about their experiences of the project, and answered questionnaires about their emotional well-being and the impact of the aphasia on their social participation and health.